pipelinecd/pipeline/DSL-design.md

 When executed, the above pipeline would do the following:

 1. Build an execution model based on provided configuration and the pipeline definition, containing:
-    * a model that represents the required environment
+    * a model that represents the required environment;
-    * a configuration model based on provided configuration
+    * a configuration model based on provided configuration;
-    * a configuration verification model based the configuration section of the pipeline definition
+    * a configuration verification model based the configuration section of the pipeline definition; and
     * a Directed Acyclic Graph (DAG) of the stages that looks as following:
         * _commit_
             * _document_